CSE3320-Fall-2023-Archive/git-github-fundamentals/README.md

 # :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes
+## 🤓 Assignment and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+The goal of this assignment is to give you a brief introduction to GitHub.
+We’ll also provide you with materials for further learning and a few ideas to get you started on our GitHub. 🚀

 ## :octocat: Git and GitHub